Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 However, the risks extend far beyond traditional DeFi protocols.
 Points farming yields are entirely speculative and policy-driven, with protocols frequently changing rules mid-campaign.
 Not all points translate proportionally to tokens, and distributions can face delays, dilution, caps, KYC requirements, or complete cancellation.
 The primary risks are opportunity cost and program risk layered on top of standard smart contract and bridge vulnerabilities.

 Despite these uncertainties, points farming has generated substantial returns for early participants in successful protocols.
 Major airdrops like Hyperliquid, Arbitrum, and Optimism have created significant wealth for active users, validating the strategy's potential while highlighting its inherently speculative nature.
-The key insight is that points farming represents a bet on both protocol success and fair token distribution—two variables entirely outside participants' control.
+The key insight is that points farming represents a bet on both protocol success and fair token distribution, two variables entirely outside participants' control.

 ### Options Vaults: Systematic Premium Collection